koad/testy/README.md

 After a few nights of having dreams about the damn discord bot i was working on, i came up with this framework for it.

-Beware of bugs,  PRs are apprecaited.
+Beware of bugs,  PRs are appreciated.

 ---

 ## Installation

 Its easy to install testy into a portable package.

-* Make a directory for your app data, copy the example-config.js file from this repo to it, then from inside of it
+* Make a directory for your app's data, copy the example-config.js and set up directories for the command and utility scripts
 ```
 mkdir ~/.testy && cd ~/.testy
 git clone https://github.com/koad/testy.git repo